Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Program

-The DUT consists of 1800 hours of teaching, 600 hours of tutored projects and 20 to 28 weeks of internship.
-It is divided into 6 semesters (the DUT obtained after the first 4 semesters of teaching and 8 to 12 weeks of internship).
-It is defined by 5 blocks of skills, three common to all students enrolled in the BUT/DUT TC (marketing, selling and communication) and two specific ones (depending on the course chosen, an in-depth study in the fields of digital, international, distribution, business development or commercial communication).
+The BUT consists of 1,800 hours of teaching, 600 hours of supervised projects, and 20 to 28 weeks of internship.
+It is divided into six semesters (the DUT is obtained after the first four semesters of teaching and eight to 12 weeks of internship).
+It is defined by five skill sets, three of which are common to all students enrolled in the BUT/DUT TC program (marketing, sales, and communication) and two of which are specific (depending on the chosen track, in-depth study in the fields of digital technology, international business, distribution, business development, or commercial communication).

 Start date: September